Barbra Streisand: Beginnings

 Living on her own at 16, Streisand took various menial jobs to have some income.
 During one period, she lacked a permanent address, and found herself sleeping at the home of friends or anywhere else she could set up the army cot she carried around.
 When desperate, she returned to her mother's flat in Brooklyn for a home-cooked meal.
 However, her mother was horrified by her daughter's "gypsy-like lifestyle", wrote biographer Karen Swenson, and again begged her to give up trying to get into show business, but Streisand took her mother's pleadings as even more reason to keep trying: "My desires were strengthened by wanting to prove to my mother that I could be a star."

 Streisand took a job as an usher at the Lunt-Fontanne Theater for The Sound of Music early in 1960.
 During the run of the play, she heard that the casting director was auditioning for more singers, and it marked the first time she sang in pursuit of a job.
 Although the director felt she was not right for the part, he encouraged her to begin including her talent as a singer on her résumé when looking for other work.

 Streisand asked her boyfriend, Barry Dennen, to tape her singing, copies of which she could then give out to possible employers.
-Dennen found a guitarist to accompany her:.
+Dennen found a guitarist to accompany her.

 We spent the afternoon taping, and the moment I heard the first playback I went insane ...
 This nutty little kook had one of the most breathtaking voices I'd ever heard ... when she was finished and I turned off the machine, I needed a long moment before I dared look up at her.

 Dennen grew enthusiastic and he convinced her to enter a talent contest at the Lion, a gay nightclub in Manhattan's Greenwich Village.
 She performed two songs, after which there was a "stunned silence" from the audience, followed by "thunderous applause" when she was pronounced the winner.
 She was invited back and sang at the club for several weeks.
 During this time, disliking her name, she changed it from "Barbara" to "Barbra".

-In early days of her career, Streisand was repeatedly told she was too ugly to be a star and was advised to get a nose job, which she declined to do.
+In the early days of her career, Streisand was repeatedly told she was too ugly to be a star and was advised to get a nose job, which she declined to do.